Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Inverse Gaussian Mixture Channel Model

 \subsection{Single Pipe Model}

-When modeling molecular transport by diffusion and flow through a pipe $p_i$, most works in \ac{MC} assume molecules are already present at $t = 0$, reflected by the initial condition $c(x,t=0) = N\delta(x)$ \cite{Jakumeit2024,Jamali2019}, where $c(x,t)$, $N$, and $\delta (\cdot)$ denotes the molecule concentration at time $t$ and longitudinal position $x$ in $p_i$, the number of injected molecules, and the Dirac delta function, respectively.
-In practice, however, molecules typically enter $p_i$ at $t = 0$, either from the preceding pipe, by syringe injection, or by release from nanodevices.
-Accordingly, in this work, we adopt the more realistic assumption of molecule injection at the pipe inlet $x = 0$ at $t = 0$.
-We define the \ac{FPT} as a \ac{RV} describing the time at which a molecule, entering $p_i$ at $x = 0$ and $t = 0$, first reaches position $x = z$, i.e.,
+When modeling molecule transport by diffusion and flow through a pipe $p_i$, most works in \ac{MC} assume that molecules are already present at time $t = 0$, reflected by the initial condition $c(z_i,t=0) = N\delta(z_i)$ \cite{Jakumeit2025,Jamali2019}, where $c(z_i,t)$, $N$, and $\delta (\cdot)$ denote the molecule concentration at time $t$ and longitudinal position $z_i\in [0,l_i]$ within $p_i$, the number of injected molecules, and the Dirac delta function, respectively.
+In practice, however, molecules typically enter $p_i$ at $t = 0$, e.g., from the preceding pipe, by syringe injection, or by release from nanodevices.
+Accordingly, in this work, we adopt the more realistic assumption of molecule injection at the pipe inlet $z_i = 0$ at $t = 0$, see~\eqref{eq:bc} in the appendix.
+We define the \ac{FPT} as a \ac{RV} describing the time at which a molecule, entering $p_i$ at the pipe inlet at $t = 0$, first reaches position $z_i$, i.e.,